PistonDevelopers/rust-empty/README.md

 ##Symlinked Libraries

+A symlink is a file that points to another file.
+Symlinks are useful when working across multiple repositories and testing integration.

 Using the command `ln -s <from> <to>`, you can link the output file from another project to the `target/deps/` folder.

 The command `make symlink-info` creates a file `.symlink-info` that contains the file name, current commit, the remote origin url and which remote branches this commit is available.
 For more information about how to read '.symlink-info' files, see https://github.com/bvssvni/rust-empty/issues/114

 NOTICE: The `ln -s <from> <to>` for relative file names does not work on OSX.
 Use absolute file names instead.
 For example `ln -s /Users/myser/Desktop/mylibrary/target/x86_64-apple-darwin/lib/mylib.rlib target/x86_64-apple-darwin/mylib.rlib`.
 See https://github.com/bvssvni/rust-empty/issues/100

+The command `make symlink-build` creates a file `build.sh` that can build projects by symlinks.
+You can type `./build.sh` to build just the project, or `./build.sh deps` to build everything.

 ##Introduction To Rust